Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Seat depth supports upright posture and reduces slouch drift Less of a deep-lounge profile for napping
+Seat depth supports upright posture and reduces slouch drift Less suited to deep-lounge napping

-Reversible seat cushions make rotating and cleaning easier Rolled arms reduce usable lounge width
+Reversible seat cushions make rotation and cleaning easier Rolled arms reduce usable lounge width

-Includes accent pillows for small comfort adjustments Not a motion sofa; fewer dialed-in recline positions
+Accent pillows allow small comfort adjustments No motion features or dialed-in recline positions

 Kiln-dried wood frame with mortise-and-tenon joinery; handcrafted in North America Traditional styling may not suit ultra-modern rooms